 THIS BOOK TAKES PLACE IN 2011.

 Okay, she told herself.
-Whatever is going on here, you can fix it.
-In the meantime, do not share any ideas you’ll regret with the new hire who already thinks you’re an idiot lush.
-A professional first impression, that’s what we’re going for, Dodd.
+Do not share any ideas you’ll regret with the new hire who already thinks you’re an idiot lush.
+A good first impression, that’s what we’re going for here, Dodd.
 Look sharp, be sharp.
 And don’t throw up in her car.

-“Detective Dodd, what are we doing here?” the woman beside her said.
+“Detective Dodd, what are we doing?” the woman beside her said.

 Detective Chloe Button.
 Young.
 Blonde.
 Round blue eyes behind rounder glasses.
-Moderately hostile in spite of her perky little voice.
-She already thinks I’m weird, Nita thought and sighed.
-Well, she’d fit right in with everybody else then.
+And moderately hostile in spite of her perky little voice.

 “Thank you,” Detective Button said, her voice flat.